javamultiplex/java-new-features/README.md

 ## Java 13
   -  Text Block (Introduced as Experimental and went live as part of Java 15) -> multi line strings with """ ---------  """

+## Java 14
+  - Switch Expressions (Live)
+  - Java Records
+    - By default record is final and all properties are final
+    - Implements interfaces but can't extends classes
+    - No default constructor
+    - no setter method available
+  - update in **instanceof** operator
+  - Helpful NullPointerExceptions (-XX:+ShowCodeDetailsInExceptionMessages)

 ## References